-Figure 103 Network Setting > Wireless > WPS
+Figure 139 Network Setting > Wireless > WPS

-Table 46 Network Setting > Wireless > WPS
+Table 73 Network Setting > Wireless > WPS

-LABEL DESCRIPTION General WPS Slide this to the right to enable and have the Zyxel Device activate WPS.
+Table /3 Network Setting > Wireless > WPS LABEL DESCRIPTION General Band Select a 2.4GHz and 5GHz frequency band to enable WPS for all WiFi networks in the selected band.
+If you use the WPS button on the Zyxel Device ports panel, WPS is automatically enabled on both 2.4 GHz and 5 GHz bands.
+See Section 2.3 on page 62 for more information about the WPS button.
+WPS Slide this to the right to enable and have the Zyxel Device activate WPS.
 Otherwise, it is disabled.
-Add a new device ce with WPS Method Method 1 PBC Use this section to set up a WPS network using Push Button Configuration (PBC).
+Add a new device with WPS Method Method 1 PBC Use this section to set up a WPS WiFi network using Push Button Configuration (PBC).
 Click this switch to make it turn blue.
 Click Apply to activate WPS method 1 on the Zyxel Device.
-WPS Click this button to add another WPS-enabled device (within range of the Zyxel Device) to your network.
+WPS Click this button to add another WPS-enabled WiFi device (within WiFi range of the Zyxel Device) to your WiFi network.
 This button may either be a physical button on the outside of a WiFi device, or a menu button similar to the WPS button on this screen.
-Note: You must press the other device's WPS button within 2 minutes of pressing this button.
+Note: You must press the other WiFi device's WPS button within 2 minutes of pressing this button.
 Cancel Click Cancel to restore your previously saved settings.
 Apply Click Apply to save your changes.